 RAU: Well, you're not going to get some of the really high-profile, prestigious places.
 If you're in Minnesota and you want the Mayo Clinic in your network, you're going to be paying a lot more.
 But the systems that are in there are very good hospitals and a lot of good doctors.

 INSKEEP: Some places where the prices are low for the silver plan - which is not everything, but a pretty good plan, they still manage to get pretty good coverage for very low prices.

 RAU: Yeah.
 There's a lot of university hospitals that are in these networks.
 There's a lot of major doctors' clinics.
 I mean, you're doing fine, if that's what you want.

 INSKEEP: Is it possible that some of the places where premiums are very high, that people are not getting very good coverage?

-INSKEEP: I'm wondering what Obama administration officials are lawmakers are thinking about what you're reporting here.
+INSKEEP: I'm wondering what Obama administration officials, or lawmakers, are thinking about what you're reporting here.
 Is this just a reality that you can't do anything about?

 RAU: Thanks for having me.

 (SOUNDBITE OF MUSIC)

 INSKEEP: It's NPR News.
 Transcript provided by NPR, Copyright NPR.